(or Lampyris noctiluca to their friends)

 It is surprisingly hard to find a children’s reference book about glow-worms.
-There are lots of children’s books about beetles, but most of the British glow-worm seems to be ignored in favour of the arguably more glamorous firefly, even in the gorgeous Brit-authored book, Bonkers About Beetles.
+There are lots of children’s books about beetles, but the British glow-worm seems to be ignored in favour of the arguably more glamorous firefly, even in the gorgeous Brit-authored book, Bonkers About Beetles.

 But keep a look out for mentions in general children’s reference books on insects and beetles and you may be lucky, All I’ve been able to find are brief mentions, so if you do find a good source, let me know!